salcido/discogs-enhancer/readme.md

 * Filter Marketplace items by sleeve condition
 * Filter Marketplace items by shipping country
 * Open release links on the Collection page in new tabs
+* Open items in Lists in new tabs
 * Hide Min, Median, Max columns on the Collection page
 * Marketplace Media/Sleeve condition highlights
 * See the number of ratings/votes a release received in the Marketplace